Student-Centred Assessment in Mathematics

 You'll gain knowledge and understanding of:

-- what effective assessment practices that support mathematics teaching and learning look like
+- effective assessment practices that support mathematics teaching and learning

 - highly effective student-centred assessment practices of mathematics teaching and learning

-- different approaches and strategies to support analysis of assessment data to inform decisions about student learning
+- approaches and strategies to support analysis of assessment data to inform decisions about student learning

-- the importance of developing whole-school assessment schedules that include efficient ways that data will be documented and used at different levels, to inform planning, teaching, learning and reporting.
+- the importance of developing whole-school assessment schedules that specify how data will be documented and used at different levels, to inform planning, teaching, learning and reporting.

 You'll develop the skills to: